Influencer Gifting vs. Paid Collaborations: What to Know

 We recommend familiarizing yourself with the legal requirements of influencer content ownership.
 Asking for permission after the fact could incur additional costs and rights fees.

 As a side note, this speaks to one of the benefits of working with Statusphere.
-We actually obtain the rights for your influencer campaign content for you.
-No chasing for permission required!
+We built content rights into our platform so every post you receive is rights-ready.
+No chasing ad permissions required!

-With more and more brands collaborating with influencers, you're probably eager to do the same.
+With more and more brands collaborating with influencers, you're probably eager to expand your own creator network.

 Good!
 We understand that navigating the dos and don'ts of influencer marketing is a lot to take in.

-And the idea of juggling all the above yourself is probably pretty daunting, right?
+And juggling all of the above in-house can be pretty overwhelming, right?

 That's where Statusphere can help.

-Want to understand how the process works?
-Get in touch with one of our consumer-to-consumer marketing specialists today to see how we can get creators posting about your brand ASAP.
+Want to learn more about how our platform works?
+Get in touch with one of our experts to see how Statusphere can scale your influencer marketing campaigns in a fraction of the time.